-- 16.22.
-That as a community, we are responsible for ensuring that students have access to educational materials about smoking which are adapted to the university context (e.g., addressing topics like smoking for weight loss, social smoking, student stress and mental health dimensions of smoking). - 16.23.
-That as a community, we are responsible for ensuring a spectrum of appropriate, voluntarily-accessed, non-directional, and accessible services for smoking harm reduction and smoking cessation ranging from peer-support to medical interventions.
-The SSMU recognizes that not all smokers want to quit smoking, however adequate and diverse support should be available for those who do. - 16.24.
-That electronic cigarettes, nicotine vaporizers, and similar smoking cessation tools should remain affected only by the government nine-meter rule. - 16.25.
-That drug users and those with a history of drug use often go without a real voice in the creation of programs and policies designed to prevent the harmful effects of drug use - 16.26.
+- 18.24.
+That electronic cigarettes, nicotine vaporizers, and similar smoking cessation tools should remain affected only by the government nine-meter rule. - 18.25.
+That drug users and those with a history of drug use often go without a real voice in the creation of programs and policies designed to prevent the harmful effects of drug use - 18.26.
 In the provision and promotion of extensive, varies resources for smoking cessation and reduction to meet the needs of students.
 These resources should represent a range of approaches from non-directional and peer support through to nicotine replacement therapy and medications.
 These resources include, but are not limited to: - a.
 Contact information of smoking chatlines - b.
 Providing peer support for those wishing to quit or reduce their smoking - c.
 Providing smoking cessation counseling and treatment at the Student Wellness Hub - d.
-Providing links and coverage information for off-campus resources and counselling. - 16.27.
+Providing links and coverage information for off-campus resources and counselling. - 18.27.
 That designated smoking areas where smokers can smoke while not exposing others to second-hand smoke should be improved using the following principles: - a.
 Consultation: Engagement with smokers and the community-at-large on the placement, design, and number of the areas - b.
 Safety: Ensuring appropriate design standards, ventilation, comfort, and ease of use, while complying with the current law - c.
 Location: Placement where smokers will use them, but off of high-traffic routes - d.
-Promotion: Identifying the areas as the locations for smoking and adjusting enforcement mechanisms as necessary. - 16.28.
-That the transition to a smoke-free campus must follow and be contingent upon the implementation of the aforementioned items and fulfillment of the following requirements:
+Promotion: Identifying the areas as the locations for smoking and adjusting enforcement mechanisms as necessary. - 18.28.
+That the transition to a smoke-free campus must follow and be contingent upon the implementation of the aforementioned items and fulfillment of the following requirements: - a.
+Sufficient time, likely between 3 and 5 years, must be given for smoking shelters, education campaigns, and cessation resources to be implemented before transitioning to a smoke-free campus. - b.
+Smoking shelters should be built by the University and used to aid in the transition to a smoke-free campus.
+The community, and smokers in particular, must be consulted with respect to the placement, design, and number of smoking shelters.
+Following their construction, the effectiveness of the shelters should be evaluated.